-The Bloom Filter is a space-efficient randomized data structure that supports approximate set membership queries [1].
-Its accuracy is measured by its false positive rate (FPR), i.e. the probability that a set membership query returns TRUE, while the element is not in the set; Bloom Filters always have zero false negative rate.
-Bloom Filters are often used in network applications for caching, routing, forwarding, traffic monitoring, and traffic measurements [2, 3].
-Examples of well-known products using Bloom Filters and their variants are Mellanox's IB Switch System [4], Google's database system BigTable [5], and the Web Proxy Cache Squid [6].
+Bloom Filter is a space-efficient randomized data structure that supports approximate set membership queries [1].
+Its quality is measured by its false positive rate (FPR), i.e. the probability that a set membership query returns TRUE, while the element is not in the set; Bloom Filters always have zero false negative rate.
+Bloom Filters are often used in network applications, especially when the set is very large, when the memory is scarce (e.g. high-speed on-chip memory), or when memory should be shared across many nodes in a limited-bandwidth network [2], [3].

-Unfortunately, while efficient in memory space, Bloom Filters require a significant number of memory accesses.
-For instance, a Bloom Filter with 30 bits per element yields negligible FPR, but also requires to access about $30 \cdot \ln 2 \approx 21$ memory bits per query.
+Unfortunately, while efficient in memory space, Bloom Filters require significant number of memory accesses.
+For instance, a Bloom Filter with 30 bits per element yields negligible FPR, but also requires to access about $30 \cdot \ln 2 \approx 21$ memory bits per element.
 Note that each of these bits can reside in an arbitrary location over the memory space.
-Thus, such a Bloom Filter would need a prohibitive memory access bandwidth in networking devices when either implemented in an off-chip setting (that is, requiring to access 21 memory blocks per query) or distributed over a network (equivalently, it may be required to access 21 nodes per query).
+Thus, such a Bloom Filter would need a prohibitive memory access bandwidth when either implemented in an off-chip setting (that is, requiring accessing 21 memory blocks per element) or distributed over a network (equivalently, it may be required to access 21 nodes per element).

-One proposal to improve the access-efficiency of Bloom Filters is to use a Blocked Bloom Filter [7, 8], in which each element is first hashed using a single hash function to one of the memory blocks, and then the memory block operates as a local Bloom Filter.
-Although this technique is clearly access-efficient, since each element requires to access a single memory block, it also suffers from a high FPR, due to a typical load imbalance between the memory blocks.
-Such an imbalance is inherent in this scheme due to the fact that, given n elements and n memory blocks, the maximum block load is $O(\log n/\log\log n)$ with high probability, while the average block load is 1 [9].
+One proposal to improve the access-efficiency of Bloom Filters is to use a Blocked Bloom Filter [4], [5], in which each element is first hashed using a single hash function to one of the memory blocks, and then the memory block operates a local Bloom Filter.
+Although this technique is clearly access-efficient, since each element requires to access a single memory block, it also suffers from a high false positive rate, due to a typical load imbalance between the memory blocks.

 To tackle this problem, our basic approach is to use load-balancing schemes, making the number of elements in each memory block as balanced as possible.
 We further propose to use an overflow list that stores elements hashed to overloaded memory-blocks.
-The overflow list is typically small.
-For example, it can be implemented using a content-addressable memory (CAM), which supports parallel-lookup operations.
+The overflow list is typically small, thus for example, it can be implemented using a content-addressable memory (CAM), which supports parallel lookup operation.

-We study this problem using a general access-efficient approach to the balancing problem, a fundamental problem that lies at the core of many operations and applications in modern distributed and communication systems.
+We study this problem using a general access-efficient approach to the balancing problem-a fundamental problem that lies at the core of many operations and applications in modern distributed and communication systems.

-We model the balancing problem using a balls and bins model [10], and more specifically its sequential multiple-choice variant [9].
+We model the balancing problem using the balls and bins model [6], and more specifically its sequential multiple-choice variant [7].
 In this model, n balls are placed in m bins.
 Before placing a ball, d bins are chosen according to some distribution (e.g., uniformly at random) and the ball is placed in one of these bins following some rule (for example, in the least occupied bin).
-Moreover, we consider an extension of this model that allows a small fraction γ of the balls not to be placed in the bins; these balls are either disregarded or stored in a dedicated overflow list, usually implemented in an expensive memory (a similar model was considered, for example, in [11]).
+Moreover, we consider an extension of this model that allows a small fraction γ of the balls not to be placed in the bins; these balls are either disregarded or stored in a dedicated overflow list, usually implemented in an expensive memory (a similar model was considered, for example, in [8]).
 The quality of the balancing is measured by the load on the bins: The resulting load at each bin induces a certain cost, which is calculated by an arbitrary non-decreasing convex cost function φ .
 Our goal is to minimize the overall expected cost of the system.